Kuriankkr/Covid19_Data_Analysis/README.md

 ### Overivew
 Before I decided to build a dashboard, I wanted to do some Exploratory Data Analysis with the pandemic data and see what are the insights that I could derive from that and also improve my visualization skills in python.
 Upon googling, I was introduced to new plotting libraries and data representation techniques that I believe I have incorporated in this notebook.
 The ipynb notebook has some interesting insights that I feel are important during the course of the pandemic.

-**Please click [here](https://nbviewer.jupyter.org/github/Kuriankkr/Covid19_Data_Analysis/blob/master/Covid_19%20Analysis.ipynb) to view the notebook**.
-The default github notebook viewer is not compatible all the visualizations that are present in the notebook
+**Please click [here](https://nbviewer.jupyter.org/github/Kuriankkr/Covid19_Data_Analysis/blob/master/Covid_19%20Analysis.ipynb) to view the notebook.
+The default github notebook viewer is not compatible all the visualizations that are present in the notebook**

 ### Data to view the notebook
 The data has been sourced from [Covid-19 Data Repsitory by CSSE at John Hopkins University](https://github.com/CSSEGISandData/COVID-19).
 The data has been analyzed from **Dec 2019 -- April 2020.** Three subsets of data were used from this repository